marcusprose/tufts-math-modeling/README.md

 # tufts-math-modeling
-A collection of my projects from Tufts' MATH87 class (Mathematical Modeling and Computation)
+A collection of my some homework and projects from Tufts' MATH87 class (Mathematical Modeling and Computation)